Nicholas J. Spykman

-Nicholas John Spykman (pronounced "Speak-man", October 13, 1893 – June 26, 1943) was an American political scientist who was Professor of International Relations at Yale University from 1928 until his death in 1943.
+Nicholas John Spykman (/'spaIkmaen/; October 13, 1893 – June 26, 1943) was a Dutch-American political scientist who was Professor of International Relations at Yale University from 1928 until his death in 1943.
 He was one of the founders of the classical realist school in American foreign policy, transmitting Eastern European political thought to the United States.

 His work on geopolitics and geostrategy led him to be to known as the "godfather of containment."
 A Sterling Professor of International Relations, teaching as part of the Institute for International Studies at Yale University, one of his prime concerns was making his students geographically literate, as geopolitics was impossible without geographic understanding.

 Early life

 Spykman was born on 13 October 1893 in Amsterdam.
 He attended Delft University and the University of Cairo.
 He was married to the children's novelist E. C. Spykman.

 Career

 He worked as a journalist in various parts of the world during much of the 1910s and also served as a diplomatic assistant for the Netherlands in Egypt and the Dutch East Indies.

 He then came to the United States around 1920 to enter a doctoral program at the University of California, Berkeley, where he received a bachelor's degree in 1921, a master's degree in 1922, and a Ph.D. in 1923.
 The subject of his dissertation, which he subsequently revised for publication, was Georg Simmel.
 He then was an instructor in political science and sociology there from 1923 to 1925.
 He became a naturalized citizen of the United States in 1928.